blankoworld/makefly/doc/README.md

   * *about.md* : Is the content of an about's page about your website.
 It will add an item in the website main menu (If your theme support it.)
   * *sidebar.md* : Add a sidebar on your website.
 The theme have to support this function.
-  * *introduction.md* : Display this file's content as an introduction to your website homepage.
+  * *introduction.md* : Display this file's content as an introduction on all your website's pages.
 This could change regarding the choosen theme.
   * *footer.md* : Display this file's content as a footer on all your website's pages.
 This could change regarding the choosen theme.

 ## Use it!